-When the animation stream becomes available again, the AR-MTSI client that offers the avatar animation stream should notify the remote client with a message over the data channel with the URN urn:3gpp:avatar:v1:animation:resumed.
+When the animation stream becomes available again, the AR-MTSI client that offers the avatar animation stream should notify the remote client with a message over the data channel with the URN urn:3gpp:avatar:v1:animation:control:resumed.

 Format of the resumed message is shown in table 6.3-3.